thornoe/micro_III/README.md

   \import{folder_name/}{figure_name.pdf_tex}
 \end{figure}
 ```
+* When editing figures or tables for LaTeX in an external program it becomes cumbersome to use Overleaf, as you need to upload each edition.
+Instead, consider setting up an offline text editor such as [Atom](https://github.com/thornoe/AtomSetup) or [Visual Studio Code](https://code.visualstudio.com) (with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)).
+* Troubleshoot errors when building in LaTeX:
+    - If LaTeX can't build, it's usually due to free-floating rather than attached elements, typically dots or dashed lines.
+Two different selecting tools can be accessed by pressing `F1` and `F2` respectively.
+For dots one needs to use `F2` in order for them to 'attach' when hovering near the end of a line.
+    - If white space is left at the right of the figure, reduce the font size in Inkscape as this only affects the area taken into account for the figure.

 For students, I instead recommend drawing game trees in hand (or using PowerPoint) as it is the quickest and resembles the exam situation.
 * Writing an assignments on the computer, one can take a picture or leave blank space to draw the figures after printing.
 * Alternatively, an existing game tree can simply be coloured in Paint or PowerPoint.